jclark/rpi-cm4-ptp-guide/ptp-windows.md

 There is a [Validation Guide](https://github.com/microsoft/W32Time/tree/master/Precision%20Time%20Protocol/docs) from Microsoft, which explains in detail how to enable it.

 The client supports only the UDP transport and two-step mode, which matches the default for Linux PTP.
 However, it requires the `currentOffsetUtcValid` flags  to be 1 in the grandmaster settings.
+(Without this, my Windows machine was very precisely synchronized to be 37 seconds off.)
 You can set this with `pmc` on the Raspberry Pi.
 I use the following shell script:

 ```
 #!/bin/sh